ramirocabral/aws-solutions-architect-associate-notes-SAAC03/messaging/MQ.md

 # Message Queue

-- rabbit mq or active mq
+- Managed service for RabbitMQ or ActiveMQ.
-- use for migration if you dont wanna migrate app
+- Used for migration if you dont want to migrate app.
-- multi az availabvle, needs efs for failover
-- topic and queue feature (emulate sqs and sns)
+- Topic and queue feature (emulate [[SQS]] and [[SNS]]).
+- Multi-AZ.

+## High Availability

+- We have Multi-AZ with one Active and one Standby broker.
+- Needs EFS for storage.